SquadMS/SquadMS-RCON-Worker/README.md

 # SquadMS-RCON-Worker
-The SquadMS RCON Worker, meant to be deployed seperately and to communicate using a small API.
+The SquadMS RCON Worker, meant to be deployed seperately and to communicate with SquadMS using a small API.
 Does solve the multiple RCON connections issue efficiently if used correctly.
 Currently RCON only.

 # Requirements